Skip to navigation Skip to content

 Processing Team: Typically done by specialised processing teams in a service centre or Smart Centre.
 Unless otherwise stated, all service delivery staff may complete this step if they are trained.

-• in the Start Date: field, code the date of grant of independence status
+• Start Date: field, code the date of grant of independence status

-Note: the End Reason and End Date fields do not need to be completed.
+Do not complete the End Reason and End Date fields.

 Is the student undertaking an approved scholarship course?